Gonkalos/TVtracker/Backend/README.md

   - Codes in the 2xx range indicate success
   - Codes in the 4xx range indicate an error that failed given the information provided
   - Codes in the 5xx range indicate an error with the server
-  - Codes in the 6xx range indicate an error with external services (OMDb API)
+  - Codes in the 6xx range indicate an error with external services (custom)

   | HTTP Status Code | Description |
   |------------------|-------------|